rahulsaj/rag-chat-app/README.md

 # rag-chat-app

-This app aims at building a Retrieval Augmented Generative Chat Application.
+This app aims at building a Retrieval Augmented Generative Chat Application